 As members of the firefighting community, or any community of first responders, a day like September 11 is bound to make us feel a little differently than the general public.
 We’ve often heard wives and family members express a feeling of fear; fear their firefighter will be taken too soon, or more recently fear their firefighter will be caught in the crossfire of a war against police officers.
 But why spend our lives gripped by fear?
 Why not stand up, rise up and do something about it.

-On the 14th anniversary of a day most Americans will never forget, let’s make it a point to do something different.
+On this anniversary, one that most Americans will never forget, let’s make it a point to do something different.
 Maybe this year you do something as simple as bring cookies to a fire station and simply thank them for their hard work.
 (P.S.
-If you need a great firehouse recipe our Eat Like a Firefighter Cookbook has you covered.
-So you should probably make sure you preorder soon!)
+If you need a great firehouse recipe our Eat Like a Firefighter Cookbook has you covered and is available in ebook.
+So good the hard copies sold out!)
 Maybe you decide to share the details of that day with your children, to remind them what this country is made of; what we are fighting for.
 Because guess what folks, the United States didn’t crumble fourteen years ago.
 We grieved sure, but we got right back up, dusted off the rubble, and we fought.
 We didn’t let the terrorists win, let’s make sure you aren’t either.

 So what can I do, you ask?

 Well, a number of events take place every year to honor and remember the people who lost their lives on September 11, 2001.
 Stair climbs are one of the most popular events, and are made up of participants climbing 110 flights of stairs, the same number that were in the World Trade Center towers, in honor of a fallen first responder.
 Many participants climb for the same fallen hero each year.
 We’ve heard stories of members connecting with the hero’s family and sending photos and their stories of remembrance.
 Countless climbers in Southern California participated in the San Diego 9/11 Memorial Stair Climb on September 5 and helped Firefighter Aid to raise over $85,000 for first responders.
-Our own founders Lori and Dan Mercer are participating in the Columbus, Ohio stair climb on September 11.
+Our own founder Lori Mercer is participating in the Columbus, Ohio 9-11 Memorial Stair Climb.
 It’s a simple way to participate in an event that honors and remembers our fallen, while raising money for firefighter charities.
 Not only are these events positive and uplifting, but imagine the empowerment you feel when you do something; when you finish climbing 110 flights of stairs (which let me tell you is no easy feat) and know that not only did you not lay down scared because someone targeted you and your country, but you stood up and did something about it.
 Even doing a little something, is better than doing nothing at all.